QuangCuong-Huynh/QuangCuong-Huynh/cv.md

 ## AVAILABILITY

-Open to full-time entry-level roles, internships, or trainee programs in IT Support, System Administration, DevOps, NOC, or Cloud Operations.
+Open to full-time entry-level roles, Fresher or trainee programs in IT Support, System Administration, DevOps, SecOps, NOC, or Cloud Operations.